JuanchoSL/DataTransfer/README.md

 - json encoded object or array
 - json filepath with _json_ extension containing a json encoded object or array
 - SimpleXMLElement object
+- Excel filepath with xlsx extension
+- ODS string or filepath with ods extension
 - XML string or filepath with xml extension
 - CSV string or filepath with csv extension
 - INI string or filepath with ini extension